Brazilian

 - Architectural Styles

-- Brazil is known for its modernist architecture, with iconic structures by Oscar Niemeyer and the urban planning of Brasília.
+- Brazil is known for its modernist architecture, with iconic works by Oscar Niemeyer and the unique urban planning of Brasília.

 - Scientific Contributions